mui/material-ui/docs/src/pages/company/software-engineer-intern/software-engineer-intern.md

 # Software Engineer Intern

-<p class="description">We are looking for software engineer intern to help support our open-source components, assist the Material-UI community, and help us build new components.</p>
+<p class="description">We're looking for a software engineering intern to help support our open-source library, assist the Material-UI community, and help us build new components.</p>

 ## Details of the Role